OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 ## Common
 * For GitHub HTML fields:
   * Content less than 400 KB will only be synchronized.
-If the field content is greater than 400 KB, then the field value will not be transformed correctly by {{SITENAME}}.
+If the field content is greater than 400 KB, then the field value will not be transformed correctly by <code class="expression">space.vars.SITENAME</code>.
   * Synchronization of inline document is not supported for HTML fields of GitHub.
-  * For synchronization of inline image which refers to the checked-in files of a repository, {{SITENAME}} is using keyword "blob" for processing the URL of such images.
+  * For synchronization of inline image which refers to the checked-in files of a repository, <code class="expression">space.vars.SITENAME</code> is using keyword "blob" for processing the URL of such images.
 Thus, username and repositories with such inline images must not have "blob" keyword in their name.
-Otherwise, inline images which refer to the checked-in files in the repository won't be synchronized by {{SITENAME}}.
+Otherwise, inline images which refer to the checked-in files in the repository won't be synchronized by <code class="expression">space.vars.SITENAME</code>.
 In such cases, the source inline image URL will be written in the target system as it is.
   * Inline image synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
 It will sync as a inline file.
   * Inline document synchronization for comments is not supported currently for GitHub as a target system due to API limitation.
 * GitHub doesn't give Updated By user information through API.
 Hence, this field won't be present in fields in mapping.